-(page 29) for details on how to set this.)
+In addition to an increased cache size, you may also need to increase the maximum number of transactions that your application supports.
+(See Configuring the Transaction Subsystem (page 28) for details on how to set this.)
 In the worst case scenario, you might need to configure your application for one more transaction for every page in the cache.
 This is because transactions are retained until the last page they created is evicted from the cache.